 It will certainly look beautiful when it does, but it really depends on your personal tastes.
 In general, my advice is no, your new print does not always need to perfectly match your sofa and carpet to still look amazing in your space, as there are other ways to blend your print into your décor.

 Accessories like accent pillows, throw blankets, bowls and table lamps which include colors that compliment your print are easy to find and will help to harmonize the color palette in your room.
-An in-depth article on blending nature photography prints with your home décor can be found here.

 At the end of the day, it's most important to hang art on your wall because you find it beautiful and satisfying.
 It's your wall, and you need to love it.

 One very important consideration when choosing your print medium is determining if large windows or other bright sources of light may cause reflections or glare on your fine art print, which can be distracting during certain times of the day when light is streaming in through the windows.

 If you feel that may be the case, I would highly recommend considering a Lumachrome® TruLife® acrylic print.
 The reason is that this advanced acrylic has an invisible coating that virtually eliminates unsightly reflections and glare from bright light sources like windows.

 Fujiflex® metal prints are an excellent option for rooms where bright window light is less of an issue.

 This page called 'Print Styles' provides a full explanation and comparison of the print mediums that I offer.